Chart Color Schemes

 Main Beach demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Main Beach is notably higher than broader benchmarks.
-35.7% of residents aged 15 and above hold university qualifications, compared to 20.6% in the rest of Queensland and 25.4% in the SA4 region.
-Bachelor degrees are most common at 24.4%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.1%).
-Vocational credentials are also prevalent, with 32.1% of residents aged 15 and above holding such qualifications - advanced diplomas at 14.4% and certificates at 17.7%.
+In Main Beach, residents aged 15 years and above have higher educational attainment compared to broader benchmarks.
+Specifically, 35.7% of residents hold university qualifications, surpassing the Rest of Qld's 20.6% and the SA4 region's 25.4%.
+This area has a significant educational advantage with bachelor degrees leading at 24.4%, followed by postgraduate qualifications (8.2%) and graduate diplomas (3.1%).
+Vocational credentials are also prominent, with 32.1% of residents holding such qualifications, including advanced diplomas (14.4%) and certificates (17.7%).

-A significant 23.7% of the population is actively pursuing formal education, including 8.4% in tertiary education, 5.2% in secondary education, and 4.2% pursuing primary education.
-Educational facilities appear to be located outside Main Beach's immediate boundaries, requiring families to access schools in neighboring areas.
+Notably, 23.7% of the population is actively pursuing formal education, which includes 8.4% in tertiary education, 5.2% in secondary education, and 4.2% pursuing primary education.

 Frequently Asked Questions - Education